-The global automotive industry is facing unprecedented challenges as it responds to the drive to decarbonise the transport sector to meet national and international emission reduction targets.
-With these challenges, however, come new business opportunities: for example the development of new technologies facilitating industry-wide initiatives for connected and autonomous vehicles, electric vehicles and shared mobility platforms.
+The global automotive industry is facing unprecedented challenges as it responds to the drive to decarbonise the transport sector to meet national and international emission reduction targets whilst navigating the economic, political and social impacts of the COVID-19 pandemic.
+With these challenges, however, come new business opportunities: for example the development of new technologies facilitating industry-wide initiatives for connected and autonomous vehicles, ever more capable and efficient electric vehicles and mobility as a service platforms

 The pace of such industry evolution combined with the ever-changing global regulatory landscape inevitably poses a number of unique legal issues straddling a wide number of areas of expertise in relation to which we can offer support.

-We provide advice to clients around the globe and across the sector, from OEMs, to component manufacturers and technology companies, to distributors and retailers and to vehicle-leasers and rental and shared mobility providers.
+We provide advice to clients around the globe and across the sector, from OEMs, component manufacturers, distributors and retailers to vehicle-leasers, rental and shared mobility providers and technology companies.

 On its US$250 million Series D and US$750 million Series F equity funding round investments into GrabTaxi and on its investment into an up to US$2.5 billion equity funding round for ride-share operator GrabTaxi, alongside China ride-sharing giant DiDi